Key Takeaways

 Documenting Tornado Impact

-Immediate Documentation: As soon as it is safe to do so, document all tornado-related damages.
+Immediate Documentation: As soon as it is safe to do so, document all tornado-related damages.- Take photographs and videos from various angles to capture the extent of the damage.

 - Keep a written log of all damages and corresponding personal property losses.